Promoting Podcasters in Los Angeles with LA Podcasters

 12:13 – Anderson talks about how often he is at the LA Podcast Studio.

-13:33 – Dan Klass talks about how podcasts makes your program available to a potentially large audience
+13:33 – Dan Klass talks about how podcasts make your program available to a potentially large audience

 13:53 – Klass talks about his podcast “The Bitterest Pill”

-14:25 – Klass mentions the countries of where his listeners live.
+14:25 – Klass mentions the countries where his listeners live.

 15:08 – Klass talks about what makes a great podcast and how his podcast has been so successful: “…I work very hard at being very honest and dealing with things on a very human level.”